 WA.2.
 Reading: The student understands the meaning of what is read.

-2.4.7.e.
-Select, from multiple choices, a sentence that describes the faulty reasoning of the author or character.
+2.1.7.c.
+Select, from multiple choices, a sentence that best summarizes the story or selection.

 2.3.
 Expand comprehension by analyzing, interpreting, and synthesizing information and ideas in literary and informational text.